The First Step: Choosing A Contractor

 Narrowing the contractor list can sometimes be tedious.
 If a contractor does not show up on time for an appointment or does not show up at all, consider that to be an indication of how that contractor will handle the rest of your project.
 When choosing a contractor:

 - Discuss time frames for beginning and ending your project to confirm the contractor’s availability is in sync with your expectations.
-If not, you will need to decide to delay the project or seek additional contractors.
+If not, you may need to delay the project or seek additional contractors.

 - Make sure you are able to clearly define the project prior to requesting a bid.
 It is very helpful to have a written description of the project clearly outlining your understanding and expectations.